tvdhout/lichess-discord-bot/README.md

 [Click here to invite the bot to your server!](https://discord.com/api/oauth2/authorize?client_id=707287095911120968&permissions=52224&scope=bot)

 ## DESCRIPTION
 This bot integrates with the lichess.org chess website.
-The bot can be used to retrieve ELO rankings for users, query chess puzzles (random / specific / random within a rating range), and connect your discord account to your lichess account for enhanced functionality!
+The bot can show chess puzzles which can be solved right there in the channel!
+It can also retrieve ELO rankings for users, show user profiles, and connect your discord account to your lichess account for enhanced functionality!

 ## PREFIX
 \-